netxillon/Hadoop/README.md

 @Netxillon Technologies.
 You are allowed to use and modify any work here, provided you acknowlege the source back.
 Please contact at trainings@netxillon.com for any questions.

-There is no responsibility on any damage caused or data loss etc, by using this github in production.
+There is no responsibility on any find of damage caused, by using this github.
 Please make sure you understand the things here before implementing them in prodcution.

 Courses
 =========